sikancil/jimi/README.md

 *Apps* contain a set of (regex) *URL patterns* that map HTTP requests to handler methods, called *views*.
 URL patterns and views are stored in separate files, which are imported when the app is executed.
 Apps can be organised into a set of modules, each with their own URL and view definitions.
 You can build quite complex apps by hooking a module's URL patterns one of the parent module's URL patterns (in the same way that django does).

+Djangode currently implements a javascript conversion of the django template system, which has been modified slightly to work with more recent versions of node.js.
+The template system can be hooked into your views to provide a simpler way to render your content.

-Examples will be stored in the apps directory, and will give you a starting point for building your applications.
+Examples are be stored in the apps directory, and will give you a starting point for building your applications.
 To run the examples you must have [node.js](http://github.com/ry/node) installed.
 Navigate to the example directory in your terminal of choice, and run:

     node app.js